dev-guys-unisa/ContestCognitiveRobotics2020/README.md

 ![pow](https://img.shields.io/badge/Powered%20By-dev--guys--unisa-blue)
 ![ros](https://img.shields.io/badge/ROS%20Version-melodic-orange)

-This is a repository created for the *mid-term project work* related to the "Cognitive Robotics" subject at the University of Salerno.
+This is a repository created for the *project work* related to the "Cognitive Robotics" subject at the University of Salerno.
 ___
 # Group Members